viasna on patreon

 Mikalai Khilo

 On May 29, it became known that a criminal case had been initiated against Mikalai Khilo, a preacher of the Evangelism Church, who was detained on April 24.
 He was taken into custody and is in a new pre-trial detention center in Kaliadzičy.
-The reasons for the detention of the preacher are still unknown.
-It is also unknown under which article a criminal case has been initiated.
+According to preliminary information, he may be charged with insulting Lukashenka (Article 368 of the Criminal Code).

 Persecution of religion